Willfoss/be-news-project/README.md

 # News API

 A fully tested backend project based on reddit.
-This project uses REST APIs to fetch data from a news website database to the client.
+This project uses REST APIs to fetch data from a news website database.
+The endpoints give information about:

-hosted version: TBC
+1. topics,
+2. articles related to those topics,
+3. comments based on articles
+4. users

+<a href="https://be-news-project-p4dz.onrender.com/api" target="_blank">Host version here!</a>

 ---